nrs-org/novelslop/content/vol_01/chap_07.typ

   She took another quick glance at the two, and the others as well.
-Despite idol culture has a _somewhat_ terrible reputation and had its fair share of troubles, no one seemed to despise them that much.
+Despite idol culture has a _somewhat_ terrible reputation and had its fair share of troubles, no one in the crowd seemed to have a terrible impression of.

   So, maybe, for once, she can be honest.

   _"Screw it!
 We win big or go home!
 99% of gamblers quit before they win big, anyway."_

-  Though, comparing answer a simple question with gambling is not a wise idea, Mona.
+  Though, comparing answering a simple question with gambling is not a wise idea, Mona.

   "Uhm-, yes, I do..."
 Mona finally was able to string words to form a coherent